 Hometown: Born at Andrews AFB and moved to Wittlich, Germany a few months later.
 I consider San Antonio my hometown since I have lived here the longest.

 Brief Bio: I am not a lifelong runner.
 I got into running in my early 40’s.
 Swimming was my sport from 7 years old through my first year of college.
-After a LONG break my passion for the sport finally returned 4 years ago and I joined a master’s program.
+After a LONG break my passion for swimming finally returned and I joined a master’s swim program.
 I love how swimming and running complement each other, each making you stronger and more resilient for the other.
 It’s my plan to be doing both for many years to come.

 Most memorable race experience – good or bad: 2019 3M Half Marathon.
 My non-running daughter was working the water station at mile 8.
 My legs were tired because I had been nursing an injury the previous month, so I had not been running much.
 Seeing her face for the first time at a race and stopping for my memorable photo fueled me to finish with a PR.